Atheroma: Histology

 Atherosclerotic plaque from a carotid endarterectomy specimen.
 This shows the division of the common into the internal and external carotid arteries.

 The accumulation (swelling) is always in the tunica intima, between the endothelium lining and the smooth muscle middle layer of the artery wall.
-While the early stages, based on gross appearance, have traditionally been termed fatty streaks by pathologists, they are not composed of fat cells but of accumulations of white blood cells, especially macrophages, that have taken up oxidized low-density lipoprotein (LDL).
+While the early stages, based on gross appearance, have traditionally been termed fatty streaks by pathologists, they are not composed of fat cells but of accumulations of foam cells, which are macrophages that have taken up oxidized low-density lipoprotein (LDL).

-After they accumulate large amounts of cytoplasmic membranes (with associated high cholesterol content) they are called foam cells.
+After they accumulate large amounts of cytoplasmic membranes (with associated high cholesterol content) macrophages are called foam cells.
 When foam cells die, their contents are released, which attracts more macrophages and creates an extracellular lipid core near the centre to inner surface of each atherosclerotic plaque.

 Conversely, the outer, older portions of the plaque become more calcified, less metabolically active and more physically stiff over time.

 Veins do not develop atheromata, because they are not subjected to the same haemodynamic pressure that arteries are, unless surgically moved to function as an artery, as in bypass surgery.
 In fact, veins grafted to function as arteries in bypass surgeries tend to show faster formation of atheromata, while (in rabbits) arteries grafted to function as veins also do not grow atheromata.